 A lot has been learned in just the past few years about what exercise is safe for pregnant women—and how much.
 For the longest time, it was believed that running while pregnant could hurt the baby or even cause a miscarriage.
 And just thinking about if you can run a marathon while pregnant was out of the question.

 But the truth is, you can run a marathon while pregnant.
+(In fact, one of my athletes qualified for Boston while pregnant.
+You can read her reflections on the process on my Instagram here.)
 I didn’t personally run a marathon while pregnant (though I did run double-digit long runs) but I have coached pregnant marathoners and had friends run marathons pregnant.

 Still, there are a lot of fears and reservations.
 The purpose of this post is to respond to those fears with available facts.
 Because, if you decide to run a marathon while pregnant you may find that it makes you even more thankful for what your body can do.
 You may become a better listener to your body and a better runner.

 You may also find that you never want to do it again!
 Every pregnancy (and every marathon, for that matter) is different.